nextstrain/augur/docs/releases/migrating-v5-v6.md

 #### colorings

-These are the traits which Auspice should display as options to color the tree & map.
+These are a list of the traits which Auspice should display as options to color the tree & map.
-In previous versions of the config file this was "color_options" and the current structure is very similar - but easier to understand!
+In previous versions of the config file this was "color_options" and the current structure is similar, but hopefully easier to understand!

 For each trait you include, you can define:
+* A required "key", which is used to lookup the values via node-data JSONs or other provided metadata.
 * An optional "title" which will shown by Auspice when referring to this trait -- for instance you may have a trait called "ab1" which you want to show as "Age bracket 1" in the drop-down menus, legend, and filter.
-* An optional, but recommended "type" which can be either 'ordinal', 'boolean', 'continuous', or 'categorical'.
+* An optional, but highly recommended "type" which can be either 'ordinal', 'boolean', 'continuous', or 'categorical'.
 If you don't provide a type, augur will try to guess it (see how it guesses [here](#id1)).

-Unless you want to change the name displayed, you _no longer_ need to include `gt`, `num_date`, `clade_membership`, or `Augur seqtraits` output (like clade or drug resistance information) in your config file - if that information is present, it will automatically be included.
+Unless you want to change the name displayed, you _no longer_ need to include `gt`, `num_date`, `clade_membership`, or `augur seqtraits` output (like clade or drug resistance information) in your config file - if that information is present, it will automatically be included.
 To exclude it, don't pass in the corresponding file to `--node-data`.

 > _Remember that if you are using `--metadata-color-by` on the command-line, only the traits given there will be color-by options!_
 _To include everything in your config file, don't use `--metadata-color-by`, but include all traits you want as coloring options in "colorings" in the config file._